rust-lang/surveys/surveys/2021-trademark-survey/questions.md

 Pick as many as you agree with:

 - Not at all
+- Fixed bugs and other minor changes are ok
 - Adding new functions/syntax but not removing anything or breaking anything
-- Fixed bugs and other minor changes are ok
 - They can change it any way they want

 > **justification**
 >
 > TODO

-### Under what circumstances can others put the Rust/Cargo logo on a website or social media site?
+### Community members can put the Rust/Cargo logo on their personal website or blog.

-Pick as many as you agree with:

-- Community members on their personal website or blog
+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- Community members can use as a profile picture on social media
+### Community members can use the Rust/Cargo logo as a profile picture on social media.

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- Commercial businesses, provided they have made a financial contribution to the Rust Foundation
+### Commercial businesses can use the Rust/Cargo logo on their website or social media site, provided they have made a financial contribution to the Rust Foundation.

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- Commercial businesses, provided they have an open source project that uses Rust
+### Commercial businesses can use the Rust/Cargo logo on their website or social media site, provided they have an open source project that uses Rust.

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- Anyone for any reason, as long as they link to the Rust homepage
+### Anyone can use the Rust/Cargo logo on their website or social media site for any reason, as long as they link to the Rust homepage.

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

+> **justification**
+>
+> TODO

-- If they use it, they must say they aren’t endorsed by the Rust Foundation
+### Anyone can use the Rust/Cargo logo on their website or social media site, but if they use it, they must say they aren’t endorsed by the Rust Foundation.

+- strongly agree
+- agree
+- neither agree nor disagree
+- disagree
+- strongly disagree

 > **justification**
 >